Sid127/Sid127/popcorn.md

-- Near-stock kernel with VDSO
+- Reworked VDSO
-- Based on CAF tag LA.UM.9.2.r1-02000-SDMxx0.0
+- Switch to LZ4 from LZO for faster zram decompression
-- Compiled with Proton-Clang
+- Rework QCACLD from LineageOS kernel to fix WiFi